-- Favourable inherent charge carriers generation and recombination mechanisms leading to the best Signal-to Noise (S/N) performance at high operating temperature. - Good charge carriers transport properties which ensures an efficient and fast collection of photogenerated charge carriers and results in a high responsivity and fast response of HgCdTe-based devices.
+- Favourable inherent charge carriers generation and recombination mechanisms leading to the best Signal-to Noise (S/N) performance. - Favourable charge carriers transport properties which ensures an efficient and fast collection of photogenerated charge carriers and results in a high responsivity and fast response of HgCdTe-based devices.